pingcap/docs/tikv-configuration-file.md

 > **Note:**
 >
-> This configuration item cannot be queried via SQL statements but can be configured in the configuration file.
+> This configuration item can be configured in the configuration file, and cannot be queried via SQL statements.

 + Whether to enable the in-memory engine to accelerate multi-version queries.
 For more information about the in-memory engine, see [TiKV MVCC In-Memory Engine](/tikv-in-memory-engine.md)
 + Default value: false (the in-memory engine is disabled)